Shadow (2018 film): Plot

 Using the new umbrella weapons, Tian and the convicts drive back Yang Ping and his soldiers, though both sides suffer heavy losses.
-Yang Ping guards the banner and duels Qingping mortally wounding her.
-Yang Ping asks her why a woman would fight and when he goes closer to hear her she kills him with his wedding gift dagger.
+Yang Ping guards the banner and duels Qingping, mortally wounding her.
+Yang Ping asks her why a woman would fight, and when he moves closer to hear her reply, she kills him with his wedding gift dagger.
 Tian topples the Yang banner.
 Seeing this, Yang Cang becomes enraged and proceeds to beat Jingzhou thoroughly.
-As Yang Cang is about to strike the final blow using one of the umbrella blades, Jingzhou snaps the blade and kills Yang with the broken piece.
+As Yang Cang is about to strike the final blow using one of the umbrella blades, Jingzhou strikes the supple blade and kills Yang with the snapping tip.
 Jingzhou makes his way to his childhood home, but finds his mother stabbed to death.
 Several assassins surprise him in the house and try to kill him.
 The assassins are then killed by an emissary who says he represents the king.
 Jingzhou returns to the Pei capital.
-Assassins arrive at Ziyu's residence to attempt to assassinate him.
+Assassins sent by the King arrive at Ziyu's hidden residence to attempt to assassinate him.

 At the celebratory feast, the King of Pei abruptly orders everyone to leave except Jingzhou and Xiao Ai.
 He tells Jingzhou that he wants to reward him by making him and Xiao Ai - a fake couple - into a real couple.
 The King indicates that there will only be one commander Ziyu going forwards, a loyal one.
-A masked assassin enters the hall, carrying a box assumed to contain Ziyu's head, to the horror of Xiao Ai.
+One of the King's masked assassin enters the hall, carrying a box assumed to contain Ziyu's head, to the horror of Xiao Ai.
 When the king opens the box, however, it is empty.
-The assassin stabs the king, and removes his mask to reveal himself as Ziyu.
-Ziyu now raving, orders Jingzhou to kill the king, claiming the king was the one who ordered the death of Jingzhou's mother.
-As Jingzhou reaches for the king's sword, Ziyu attempts to stab Jingzhou but Jingzhou manages to mortally wound Ziyu.
-Jingzhou then puts the assassin's mask back on and uses Ziyu's sword to kill the King.
-He then puts the sword in Ziyu's hand, framing him as the assassin.
+The assassin stabs the king and removes his mask to reveal himself as Ziyu.
+Ziyu, now raving, orders Jingzhou to kill the king, claiming the king was the one who ordered the death of Jingzhou's mother.
+As Jingzhou reaches for the king's sword, Ziyu attempts to stab Jingzhou, but Jingzhou sees it coming and mortally wounds Ziyu instead.
+Jingzhou then puts Ziyu's assassin mask back on and uses Ziyu's sword to kill the King.
+He puts the sword in Ziyu's hand, framing him for the murder.

 Jingzhou exits the hall and declares to the gathered officials outside that the king has been assassinated and that he killed the assassin.
-Tian does not seem to object.
-The movie ends with Xiao Ai running to the doors of the hall in apparent shock and looking out through an opening, undecided whether to expose Jingzhou or accept the new status quo.
+Tian does not object.
+Xiao Ai runs to the doors of the hall in shock and looks out through an opening, undecided on whether to expose Jingzhou or accept the new status quo.